Sasitharani/sgmnewinvoice/README.md

   #To Do
   check addItemRow i dont think so it is correct it is using array which we dont want now

+25-11-2024
+  #Company details in addressAddmodal
+   Date,CompanyName,  Gst, DoorNo, Street1, Street2, Town, City, State, Pincode,
+   ---->these details needs to be shown in address modal
+   ---->there is also amountInWords in Database which needs to be inserted